MA-EMBED/ma-embedded-template-free/bsp/README.md

 Part of the Mark Agius Embedded Firmware Template

 ## BSP (Board Support Package)

-This layer contains everything that is specific to the PCB and board design.
+This folder contains all code and configuration that is specific to a particular hardware board.

-### Belongs here
+Typical contents include:
 - Pin mappings
-- GPIO default states
+- GPIO configuration
-- Power enable pins
-- Clock configuration
+- Clock setup
+- Power control signals
-- Board revisions
+- Board identification and revision data

-### Does NOT belong here
-- Application logic
-- Drivers
-- Business logic

-Rule:
-If the PCB changes, this is the only layer that should need modification.
+The BSP layer isolates hardware-specific details from the rest of the firmware.